thisisgith/cx-portal-arch-insights/README.md

 Current version of CUI is at 1.3.5.
 If this is upgraded and colors happen to change, to match the colors, the file at:
 `src/app/classes/severities.ts` will need to be updated with the latest CSS code

+### Generating sdp-api source files
+To generate all of the sdp-api files at once, use `npm run generate:sdp`.
+To generate only a single component, use `npm run generate:sdp:inventory` etc.